1 9 6 5 – 1 9 6 7 (UK)

-Pogles’ Wood debuted on 7 April 1966 and was shown by the BBC between 1966 and 1967 as part of the Watch With Mother series until 1967.
-The stop-motion animation was the result of a collaboration between Peter Firmin (below left) and Oliver Postgate (below right), who made many children’s programmes between 1957 and 1987 via Postgate’s company, Smallfilms – including Ivor the Engine, Noggin the Nog, The Clangers and Bagpuss.
+Pogles’ Wood debuted on 7 April 1966 and was shown by the BBC as part of the Watch With Mother series until 1967.
+The stop-motion animation was the result of a collaboration between Peter Firmin and Oliver Postgate, who made many children’s programmes between 1957 and 1987 via Postgate’s company, Smallfilms – including Ivor the Engine, Noggin the Nog, The Clangers and Bagpuss.

-It is arguably the finest self-contained serial Postgate and Firmin ever produced, although it’s less well-known than its predecessors.
+It is arguably the finest self-contained serial Postgate and Firmin ever produced, although it is less well-known than its predecessors.
 The stories were written and told by Postgate, while Firmin provided the puppets and settings.
 Postgate was aided by Olwen Griffiths and Steve Woodman, with atmospheric music from Vernon Elliott.

-The main characters were Mr Pogle, Mrs Pogle (who is always referred to as “wife” by her husband), a young boy called Pippin and an unidentified animal called Tog who looks like a cross between a rabbit and a squirrel.
+The main characters were Mr Pogle, Mrs Pogle (who is always referred to as “wife” by her husband), a young boy called Pippin and an unidentified woodland creature called Tog who looked like a cross between a rabbit and a squirrel.

 In the 60s there was a weekly comic called Pippin which contained Pogles’ Wood stories.